+Like sacred dances in West Africa, the African-American Ring Shout is seen as a spiritual work performed in a sacred context by some traditional Hoodoo practitioners, especially those from the American South.
+In this folk practice, the practitioners utilize the power of music, inspiring ecstasy or euphoria and sometimes even prophetic vision.
+The shouting was first described by early outside observers on the Sea Islands of South Carolina and Georgia during the Civil War.
 Ring Shout may have originated from the Islamic ritual of pilgrimage called "tawaf," which enslaved Muslim Africans from Wolof, Mandinka, Fula, Susu, Temne, Mende, and Vai ethnic groups brought to the West Indies and Low Country region of the United States.
-If so, the term 'shout' may come from the Afro-Arabic word "shawá¹"," meaning 'to run... until exhausted', such as the seven-time circumambulation around the "Kaaba" in a counterclockwise direction.
-According to some resources though, such as the book Mojo Workin: The Old African-American Hoodoo System by Katrina Hazzard-Donald, "the counterclockwise movement is believed by some scholars to represent the full cycle of life through the phases of birth, childhood, adulthood, death, and rebirth as represented by the Kongo cosmogram and that Ring Shout trace the circle of cosmogram on the ground."
+If so, the term 'shout' may come from the Afro-Arabic word "shawá¹," meaning 'to run... until exhausted', such as the seven-time circumambulation around the "Kaaba" in a counterclockwise direction.
+According to some resources, though, such as the book Mojo Workin: The Old African-American Hoodoo System by Katrina Hazzard-Donald, "the counterclockwise movement is believed by some scholars to represent the full cycle of life through the phases of birth, childhood, adulthood, death, and rebirth as represented by the Kongo cosmogram and that Ring Shout trace the circle of cosmogram on the ground."

 Even though Ring Shout is an African-Muslim influence, drums are not traditionally used in the said practice.
-This is because the colonial assembly during the slavery period banned the slaves from using drums as indicated in Article 36 of the Slave Code of South Carolina, which was instituted in 1740 and was later adopted by the other states due to the fear of the slave owners that drums were being used to gather the Africans together to plan rebellion: "It is essential to the safety of this Province, that all due care be taken to restrain Negroes from using or keeping of drums, which may call together or give sign or notice to one another of their wicked designs and purposes."
+This is because the colonial assembly during the slavery period banned the slaves from using drums, as indicated in Article 36 of the Slave Code of South Carolina, which was instituted in 1740 and was later adopted by the other states due to the fear of the slave owners that drums were being used to gather the Africans together to plan rebellion: "It is essential to the safety of this Province, that all due care be taken to restrain Negroes from using or keeping of drums, which may call together or give sign or notice to one another of their wicked designs and purposes."
 Without access to traditional drums, slaves began using whatever they had to create sound and beat, such as walking sticks, broomsticks, farming tools like hoes and shovels, and large mortar and pestles.

 Songs and movements for shouting have been handed down from generation to generation from the period of the antebellum era, from which we learn that there were folk songs and dances in every mundane or spiritual activity of the slaves' lives, often imparting Christian values while also describing the hardships of slavery.
-The shout movement begins in a two-foot shuffle, slow at first and accelerating to an appropriate tempo, in which the feet never cross; the practitioners of the tradition maintain that passing the leading foot would be unholy dancing, whereas shouting is in the service of God.
-Most of the dance motions are Kongo survivals as they strongly resemble the dance patterns in Northern Congo.
+The shout movement begins in a two-foot shuffle, slow at first and accelerating to an appropriate tempo, in which the feet never cross; the practitioners maintain that passing the leading foot would be unholy dancing, whereas shouting is in the service of God.
+Most of the dance motions are of the Kongo survivals, as they strongly resemble the dance patterns in the Northern Congo.
 On another note, the essential elements of the songs include cries and hollers, blue notes, call-and-response, and various rhythmic aspects of traditional African music that mirror melodic religious ceremonies among people like the Yoruba, Ibibio, Efik, Bahumono, and Kongo.

-During the Great Migration of African-Americans, the shouting and dancing associated with their religious activities were presumed to cease.
+During the Great Migration of African Americans, the shouting and dancing associated with their religious activities were presumed to cease.
 The many discussions about shouting and folk dancing include opinions ranging from lukewarm compromise to outright ignorance and destructive criticism by White missionaries and Black clergies.
 However, it continued while taking on new forms as they evolved into negro spirituals, gospel songs, blues, and jazz.
 Ring Shout became known again in 1980 when McIntosh County Shouters and other Geechee groups from the Sea Islands came to the public's attention.

 It invokes the image of God's chosen people and shows the wondrous works of God in the lives of our Israelite and African-American brethren when He saved them from the bondage of oppression and persecution.